 How soon must I submit my formal application package if I am a priority winner?

-You must submit your formal application by the close of business on the 90th calendar day after the priority drawing.
+You must submit your formal application by the close of business on the 90th calendar day following the date notification is sent by the department to the applicant that the applicant is a priority winner.
 Title 4 California Code of Regulations section 69.4(b).

-Submission of a formal application occurs when ABC receives the formal application package, not when the application is sent or postmarked by the priority winner.
+Submission of a formal application shall be either the date ABC receives the formal application or the postmark date if the formal application is sent via United States Postal Service.

 If a priority winner fails to submit a valid formal application by the 90th calendar day, it is a withdrawal of their participation from the priority drawing and a replacement priority winner will be selected from the next in line from the same priority drawing.